-Humanities - focuses on the understanding of what it means to be human in today's society by developing awareness of culture, society, and personal identity, in conjunction with the key concepts and frameworks of humanities subjects.

-Mathematics - provides a foundation to demonstrate the basic mathematical concepts and techniques required for study at university (excluding undergraduate degrees that have a specific mathematics prerequisite) with a focus on applying these to develop problem solving skills in everyday life.
+- Society and Cultural Studies focuses on the understanding of what it means to be human in today's society by developing awareness of culture, society, and personal identity, in conjunction with the key concepts and frameworks of humanities subjects. - Mathematics provides a foundation to demonstrate the basic mathematical concepts and techniques required for study at university (excluding undergraduate degrees that have a specific mathematics prerequisite) with a focus on applying these to develop problem solving skills in everyday life.

-Students will complete four assessments in each unit.
+Students will complete a series of various assessments in each unit.